Part 1 of 4: The Non-Zero-Sum Solution to the Palestine Crisis: Prisoners of Their Expertise

 Hamas won't agree.
 Their agreement isn't needed.
 We can hope that most members of Hamas are rational and will consider that New Palestine represents "Mission Accomplished" for them.
 The irrational elements could still cause disruption with ambushes or suicide bombings, but that risk exists anywhere in the world, regardless of what is supposedly agreed, and would be much higher in an imposed Two States Side-by-Side outcome.
 Two States Far Apart offers — by far — the lesser risk of continued terrorism or harm to hostages.

 Building a country from scratch is impossible.
 Whatever problems are foreseen for a New Palestine Somewhere Else, they are worse for Rebuilding Palestine Amidst the Rubble.
 China has routinely built cities for tens of millions in the last decades.
 So could the US, Japan, and the EU if they were so inclined.
-The world's best and brightest in their fields, from constitutional law to scientific research to engineering and modular construction, wouldn't support a hopeless cause in Gaza, but might contribute their energy and genius to New Palestine.
+The world's best and brightest in their fields, from constitutional law to scientific research to engineering and modular construction, wouldn't support a hopeless cause in Gaza, but might contribute their energy and genius to New Palestine, so long as it is — Somewhere Else.

 Hundreds of Palestinians are dying daily, and the world is creeping closer to a broader conflict that will upturn the world order.
 The decision-makers need to practice some humility; accept sensible advice from an outsider; and start implementing a Two-States-But-Far-Apart Solution.
 This will give all four parties exactly what they most need, at costs they can tolerate.